 Accreditation is the independent evaluation of certification bodies against the standard ISO/IEC 17021: (Requirements for bodies providing audit and certification of management systems) to ensure their impartiality, competence and consistency.

-The standard sets out the principles and requirements for the competence, consistency and impartiality of bodies providing audit and certification of management systems services.
+The standard sets out the principles and requirements for the competence, consistency and impartiality of bodies providing audits and certification of management systems services.

 i-Cert is a SANAS accredited certification body.
 We offer certification by means of 3rd party audits.